SciProgCentre/kmath/kmath-trajectory/README.md

-# Module kmath-trajectory
+# kmath-trajectory

-## Usage

 ## Artifact:

-The Maven coordinates of this project are `space.kscience:kmath-trajectory:0.3.0`.
+The Maven coordinates of this project are `space.kscience:kmath-trajectory:0.3.1-dev-1`.

 **Gradle Groovy:**
 ```groovy